Outreach

 What Is Outreach?

-Outreach is the activity of providing services to our community members who might not otherwise have access to day services during Covid restrictions.
+‘Outreach’ was started during Covid restrictions to provide services to our community members who did not otherwise have access to day services.
+Due to the success of the project we have continued to grow and develop outreach and are now well established within the community.
 A key component of outreach is that the group providing it is not stationary, but mobile; in other words, it involves meeting someone in need of an outreach service at the location where they are or in one of our new Hubs that we have identified in the community.
-In addition to delivering services, outreach has an educational role, raising the awareness of existing services.
+In addition to delivering services, Outreach has an educational role, raising the awareness of existing services.

 Outreach is often meant to fill in the gap in the services provided by mainstream services, however we at Cherry Road believe that it’s more than just a service that fills a gap.
 We believe that Outreach creates opportunities for individuals that really focus on specific activities that are tailored to each individual.

-Viewing the current legislation and COVID-19 Guidelines that were in place, we looked at what options we had to provide a meaningful outreach programme that was more inclusive of people’s needs and tailored to individual’s preferences.
-We worked with providers and with families to gauge the level of input people needed from us.
+We provide a meaningful Outreach programme that is more inclusive of people’s needs and tailored to individual’s preferences.
+We work with providers and with families to gauge the level of input people need from us.

-Working with such complex disabilities and needs, we knew that above all we needed to provide a safe and effective service.
+Working with such complex disabilities and needs, we know that above all we need to provide a safe and effective service.

 What’s Next?

-Call and ask to speak to Aaron or Aga on:
+Call and ask to speak to Aga or Hanna on:

 0131-561-5402